ZFaraz09/DevOps/README.md

-# DevOps
+# AI/Ml
-In this repo we are going to learn about DevOps
+In this repo we are going to learn about AI/ML